cmake-basis/BASIS/doc/download.rst

 --------

 The source code of the CMake BASIS package is hosted on `GitHub <https://github.com/schuhschuh/cmake-basis/>`__ from which all releases and latest development versions can be downloaded.
+See the :doc:`changelog` for a summary of changes in each release.

 Clone the Git repository as follows: